-The Board has prescribed certain limits on transactions to be undertaken by the Group, above which approval from the Board is required.
 The Board's approval is required for material transactions undertaken by the Group.
 Such material transactions are also included in the set of delegations of authority which has been clearly communicated to Management in writing.
 These include:

-- equity fund-raising; - acquisition, development and disposal of properties above Boardprescribed limits; - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Boardprescribed limits; and - derivative contracts above Boardprescribed limits.
+- equity fund-raising; - acquisition, development and disposal of properties above Board-prescribed limits; - overall project budget variance and ad hoc development budget above Board-prescribed limits; - debt fund-raising above Board-prescribed limits; and - derivative contracts above Boardprescribed limits.

 The Board recognises that the Directors are fiduciaries who are obliged at all times to act objectively in the best interests of MLT and hold Management accountable for performance.
 In line with this, the Board has a standing policy that a Director must not allow himself or herself to get into a position where there is a conflict between his or her duty to MLT and his or her own interests.
-The Manager has a policy which provides that where a Director has a conflict of interest in a particular matter, he or she will be required to disclose his or her interest to the Board, recuse himself or herself from deliberations on the matter and abstain from voting on the matter.
+The Manager has a policy which provides that where a Director has a conflict of interest in a particular matter, he or she will be required to disclose his or her interest to the Board. recuse himself or herself from deliberations on the matter and abstain from voting on the matter.
 Every Director has complied with this policy, and where relevant, such compliance has been duly recorded in the minutes of meeting or written resolutions.

 The Manager has in place an internal code on general conduct and discipline which sets out the framework and guidelines on ethical values such as honesty and responsibility as well as the appropriate conduct expected of Management and employees.
-The Board sets the appropriate tone from the top in respect of the desired organisational culture and ensures proper accountability within the Manager.
+The Board sets the appropriate tone from the top in respect of the desired organisational culture and ensure proper accountability within the Manager.

 Each Director is given a formal letter of appointment setting out his or her duties and obligations under the relevant laws and regulations governing the Manager and the Group.
-The Manager also has in place an orientation programme to brief new Directors on the Group's business, strategic directions, risk management policies, the regulatory environment in which the Group operates and the governance practices of the Group and the Manager, including in areas such as accounting, legal and industryspecific knowledge as appropriate.
+The Manager also has in place an orientation programme to brief new Directors on the Group's business, strategic directions, risk management policies, the regulatory environment in which the Group operates and the governance practices of the Group and the Manager, including in areas such as accounting, legal and industry-specific knowledge as appropriate.
 The Board is updated on any material change to relevant laws, regulations and accounting standards by way of briefings from professionals or updates issued by Management.